 There are many things to see on the southside of Edinburgh many of them are included in other sections as the southside had many connections with the University of Edinburgh and Edinburgh's city wall.
 This page shows all the other historic sites and things to see.
-Click on the button for more about the City Wall or University of Edinburgh and George Square and Gardens.
+Click on the button for more about the City Wall, University of Edinburgh and George Square and Gardens.

 The Southside of Edinburgh was only accessible after the South Bridge had been built.
 The foundation stone of the South Bridge was laid 1 August 1785 by Lord Haddo who was the Grand Master Mason of Scotland.
 The South Bridge opened in 1788 to pedestrians and traffic to give direct access to the south of Edinburgh.
 To make way for the South Bridge many houses and closes were demolished.
 The Tower at Portobello which still stands was built in 1785 by Mr James Cunningham from stones window sills and lintels from properties that were knocked down to allow the South Bridge to be built.
 The South Bridge is visible from the Cowgate where it passes over the street.
 Nicolson Square was built on Nicolson Park circa 1750 on land owned by Lady Elizabeth Nicolson at the same time as she built a new road which was later named Lady Nicolson Street and now shortened to Nicolson Street a continuation of the South Bridge linking the South with the Old Town of Edinburgh.
 There is a square of Nicholson Street with a garden.
 In the Garden is a Brass Pillar and Iron Fountain.

 South College Street Edinburgh